Nariod/RustPacker/README.md

 - `ntAPC`, which executes your shellcode as a process using the following low-levels API calls: `NtAllocateVirtualMemory`, `NtWriteVirtualMemory`, `NtProtectVirtualMemory`, `NtQueueApcThread`, `NtTestAlert`.
 - `sysCRT`, which injects your shellcode in the `dllhost.exe` process using indirect syscalls to the following low-level API: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory, NtCreateThreadEx`.
 Uses the [rust-syscalls](https://github.com/janoglezcampos/rust_syscalls) project.

-### Deprecated templates
-These templates are no longer available with RustPacker, but can be found in `RustPacker/templates/OLD/`:
-- `ct`, which executes your shellcode by spawning a process using the following API calls: `VirtualAlloc, VirtualProtect, CreateThread, WaitForSingleObject`.
-- `crt`, which injects your shellcode in the `dllhost.exe` process using the following API calls: `OpenProcess, VirtualAllocEx, WriteProcessMemory, VirtualProtectEx, CreateRemoteThread`.
+All the templates are compatible with either XOR or AES encryption.

-### Usage example
+### Usage examples
 If you want to pack your Sliver shellcode using the `ntCRT` template with AES encryption:
 - Generate your raw shellcode from Sliver
 - Copy / paste your shellcode file in the `shared` folder of the Rustpacker project
 - Using Podman/Docker without alias: `podman run --rm -v $(pwd)/shared:/usr/src/RustPacker/shared:z rustpacker RustPacker -f shared/AMAZING_SLIVER.bin -i ntcrt -e aes`
 - Using Podman/Docker with an alias: `rustpacker -f shared/AMAZING_SLIVER.bin -i ntcrt -e aes`
-- Retrieve the output binary along with the Rust source files in the `output_RANDOM_NAME` folder generated in `shared`
+- Retrieve the output binary along with the Rust source files in the `output_[RANDOM_NAME]` folder generated in `shared`, -> Release ->

+### Deprecated templates
+These templates are no longer available with RustPacker, but can be found in `RustPacker/templates/OLD/`:
+- `ct`, which executes your shellcode by spawning a process using the following API calls: `VirtualAlloc, VirtualProtect, CreateThread, WaitForSingleObject`.
+- `crt`, which injects your shellcode in the `dllhost.exe` process using the following API calls: `OpenProcess, VirtualAllocEx, WriteProcessMemory, VirtualProtectEx, CreateRemoteThread`.

 ## Are you a Rust developer?
 If you have some experience with Rust, you're more than welcome to help !